kasuboski/gabsurd/README.md

 The worker polls the queue using `process.send_after`, claims tasks, dispatches to matching handlers by `task_name`, and calls `complete` or `fail` based on the handler result.

-### Adaptive Polling
-When tasks are available, the worker re-polls immediately (zero delay).
-When the queue is empty, it waits `poll_interval` ms. This minimizes latency under load without wasting cycles when idle.

-### Claim Extension
+### Claim Extension via Checkpoints

-For long-running handlers, the worker automatically schedules claim lease extensions at `claim_timeout / 2` intervals.
-If the task completes before the extension fires, the extension fails harmlessly.
+The primary lease extension mechanism is `checkpoint.set`, which passes `claim_timeout` as `extend_claim_by` to `set_task_checkpoint_state` — every checkpoint write extends the lease.
+For handlers that don't use checkpoints, the claim timeout acts as a safety
+net: if the handler takes longer than `claim_timeout` seconds, the claim expires and another worker picks up the task.

+A manual heartbeat function `task.extend_claim` is also available for long-running work between checkpoints.

+### Unknown Task Deferral

+Tasks with no registered handler are deferred (rescheduled with a delay) rather than failed.
+This supports rolling deployments where a new task type may arrive before its handler code is deployed.

 ### Error Backoff

 On transient claim errors, the worker backs off exponentially up to `max_backoff` (default 60s), resetting on success.

 For pools, use `pool_child_specs` to generate N workers with globally unique IDs inside a `static_supervisor`.

 ## Development